Plant microbiome: Endosphere microbiome

+In 2025, the "tree microbiome" was presented in an article in the journal Nature.
+The focus was microbial symbionts regularly found in the wood of trees with even very large trunk diameters.
+Distinctly different microbes were found not only in diverse tree species but also as they varied between the sapwood and the deep heartwood.
+As reported in the New York Times, "Sapwood is dominated by microbes that require oxygen, whereas heartwood is dominated by microbes that don't.
+Much of the methane produced by a tree originates from the heartwood, the study found."

 Phyllosphere microbiome

 The aerial surface of a plant (stem, leaf, flower, fruit) is called the phyllosphere and is considered comparatively nutrient poor when compared to the rhizosphere and endosphere.
 The environment in the phyllosphere is more dynamic than the rhizosphere and endosphere environments.
 Microbial colonizers are subjected to diurnal and seasonal fluctuations of heat, moisture, and radiation.
 In addition, these environmental elements affect plant physiology (such as photosynthesis, respiration, water uptake etc.) and indirectly influence microbiome composition.
 Rain and wind also cause temporal variation to the phyllosphere microbiome.

 Interactions between plants and their associated microorganisms in many of these microbiomes can play pivotal roles in host plant health, function, and evolution.
 The leaf surface, or phyllosphere, harbours a microbiome comprising diverse communities of bacteria, fungi, algae, archaea, and viruses.
 Interactions between the host plant and phyllosphere bacteria have the potential to drive various aspects of host plant physiology.
 However, as of 2020 knowledge of these bacterial associations in the phyllosphere remains relatively modest, and there is a need to advance fundamental knowledge of phyllosphere microbiome dynamics.

 Overall, there remains high species richness in phyllosphere communities.
 Fungal communities are highly variable in the phyllosphere of temperate regions and are more diverse than in tropical regions.
 There can be up to 107 microbes per square centimetre present on the leaf surfaces of plants, and the bacterial population of the phyllosphere on a global scale is estimated to be 1026 cells.
 The population size of the fungal phyllosphere is likely to be smaller.